 11. Technology.
 Let’s face it, regardless of how great we are at keeping our kids from soaking in hours of television on a regular basis at home, travel is the one opportunity to cash in on all of that missed opportunity.
 I have three short videos on my iPad that Liv gets to look forward to when we travel and she can amazingly watch the same one 5 times without getting bored!
 As a special treat, sometimes I’ll download a new episode and her eyes light up when she finds it inflight.
 My favorites: Backyardigans and Blues Clues for toddlers.
 When she’s a little older with a longer attention span we might move on to Disney or Pixar movies, and maybe even iPad apps. :) We’ve experimented with headphones and my favorites are anything inexpensive, small, and that fits like a headband over the ears (rather than earbuds).

 When we traveled over to Europe, Liv had a five minute attention span for videos.
 This is when learning how to take pictures with the iPad or playing silly interactive apps can help pass time.
 We once survived an entire flight just by rereading the safety manual (you know, the plastic one in the back of everyone’s seat) while looking at different pictures, colors and that sort of thing.
+In hind sight I wish I had built up her screen time resiliency, and while it might seem counter intuitive, I totally suggest trying to stretch out that iPod engagement time prior to a long flight.

 12. Last but not least, be kind to other travelers.
 As much as I love traveling with a toddler, it can be tough to sit next one on a long flight.
-I usually aim to sit in the middle or the back of the plane (that’s where the rest of the families congregate), watch Liv’s feet vigilantly for accidental kicks to the seat in front of us (you’d be surprised at how few parents catch this, Liv and I have a special ‘legs up!’ rule where she has to keep her legs folded up into her carseat for the trip, otherwise she can’t help but throw an excited kick out when she sees something fun), and quiet voices are a must.
+As a traveling momma, I usually aim to sit in the middle or the back of the plane (that’s where the rest of the families congregate), watch Liv’s feet vigilantly for accidental kicks to the seat in front of us (you’d be surprised at how few parents catch this, Liv and I have a special ‘legs up!’ rule where she has to keep her legs folded up into her carseat for the trip, otherwise she can’t help but throw an excited kick out when she sees something fun), and quiet voices are a must.
 There’s nothing like traveling next to a four year old who constantly yells ‘clouds!’ or ‘mom, more juice!’.
 On crowded flights we often look for nice looking grandmas to share our aisle with, too :).

 We’ve since kicked the binkie habit, but here’s the little traveler sitting back, relaxing and enjoying the ride.